ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 {% endraw %}
 {% endhighlight %}

-For starters, we write a function to generate random strings consisting of lowercase letters, digits, and whitespace characters, of varying length.
-We will use it to see how our various solutions scale with increasing input size.
+For starters, we are going to write a function that generates random strings consisting of lowercase letters, digits, and whitespace characters, of varying length.
+We will use it to see how our different solutions scale with increasing input size.
 When coding such problems it's very important to have abundant examples that cover all edge cases.
+By the way, I've found it easier to write and run my code in a Jupyter Notebook inside Visual Studio Code, and then paste it to Leetcode.

 {% highlight python %}
 {% raw %}